Siddha Yoga

 Siddha Yoga is a spiritual path founded by Swami Muktananda (1908–1982).
 According to its literature, the Siddha Yoga tradition is "based mainly on eastern philosophies" and "draws many of its teachings from the Indian yogic texts of Vedanta and Kashmir Shaivism, the Bhagavad Gita and the poet-saints."
 The present head of Siddha Yoga is Gurumayi Chidvilasananda.

 Ashrams and meditation centers provide places to learn and practice Siddha Yoga.
-The two main ashrams are Gurudev Siddha Peeth in Ganeshpuri, India, and Shree Muktananda Ashram in New York State, USA.
+The two main ashrams are Gurudev Siddha Peeth in Ganeshpuri, India, and Shree Muktananda Ashram in New York State, United States.
 Siddha Yoga has meditation centers in several countries, including India, the United States, Australia, United Kingdom, France, Belgium, Germany, Italy, Canada, Mexico, Brazil and Japan.

 Etymology

 "Siddha Yoga" ("perfect" or "perfected" yoga) is a Sanskrit term adopted by Muktananda to describe the path of self-realization that he embarked on under the guidance of his spiritual teacher, the Indian saint Bhagawan Nityananda.
 Muktananda regarded the path he learned from his teacher as a perfect path because it embraced all of the traditional yogas (jnana yoga, karma yoga, raja yoga, and bhakti yoga), spontaneously bringing the disciple to perfection in each.
 In 1975 Muktananda founded the SYDA Foundation (Siddha Yoga Dham Associates) to administer the work of his global "meditation revolution".

 "Siddha Yoga" has been a registered service mark of the SYDA Foundation, a domestic non-profit corporation, since 1977.
 As an educational service mark, it is used in teaching and conducting workshops for individual spiritual development.

 The ancient generic Sanskrit term "Siddha Yoga" is attested in the Third Tantra of the Tirumantiram of Tirumular, a Tamil poet of the 7th or 8th century A definition of "Siddha Yoga" is also offered by Swami Shankar Purushottam Tirtha, a yogi from the dual Tirtha/Siddhayoga lineage, who wrote two books on "Siddhayoga" in the early 1900s:

 The easy way of attaining it (salvation) is said to be Siddhayoga...
 Siddhayoga or Siddhimarga is that means by which yoga can be attained without difficulty...
 Siddhayoga is attained by the infusion of spiritual force through the good grace of a saintly preceptor...
 Siddhayoga or Siddhimarga is nothing but the knowledge of the unity of Self and Brahma...

 A further definition of "Siddha Yoga" was offered in 1948 by Swami Purushottam Tirtha's disciple, Swami Vishnu Tirtha:

 Therefore the yoga of Kundalini is known as Mahayoga.
 It is also sometimes called Siddhayoga because it can be acquired only through the favor of a perfect master (Siddha Guru), without any effort on the part of the initiated.

 It has been said that through shaktipat Kundalini is soon awakened, and that Mahayoga or Siddhayoga is the direct outcome.